Politics

 Stop pretending the U.S. is a democracy

-Most people understand that the electoral college is a farce, giving us two presidents in this century who took office despite losing the popular vote.
 But less widely understood is that Congress is an even larger farce.
 The U.S. House of Representative can lay some claim to be a truly representative body if you discount the distortions of gerrymandering.
 But the Senate, where any legislation must also be approved, has no such pretense.
 Every state has the same power, regardless of population.

 Nor is the U.S. a genuine republic, as some conservatives will claim.
 Even in a republic, laws are made by representatives chosen by the people, not by a process that distorts and seriously limits such representation.

-Most people understand that the electoral college is a farce, giving us two presidents in this century who took office despite losing the popular vote.
 But less widely understood is that Congress is an even larger farce.
 The U.S. House of Representative can lay some claim to be a truly representative body if you discount the distortions of gerrymandering.
 But the Senate, where any legislation must also be approved, has no such pretense.
 Every state has the same power, regardless of population.

 Nor is the U.S. a genuine republic, as some conservatives will claim.
 Even in a republic, laws are made by representatives chosen by the people, not by a process that distorts and seriously limits such representation.

-Robert S Urbanek grew up in Southern California and earned a BA in journalism from California State University, Long beach, in 1973.
+Robert S Urbanek grew up in Southern California and earned a BA in journalism from California State University, Long Beach, in 1973.
 He has more than two decades of experience as a writer and editor for community newspapers and medical and legal-related publications, which included several years each with the National Notary Association, The Doctors' Company, and CCH Incorporated. © Robert S Urbanek